rich-p-rich/starwars-hangman-p3/README.md

 ## Number of attempts

 I decided to implement a variable that allows the owner of the game to adapt the number of wrong guesses allowed per game.
 This is based on the length of the word: some names are very short, e.g. Rey, R2-D2, but I didn't want to exclude them as possible target answers.
-Equally, it seemed a bit unfair to have 10 attempts for this word - the same number as for 'Salacious B Crumb' - which is why I added this variable.
+Equally, it seemed a bit unfair to have 10 attempts for a three-letter word as for something like 'Salacious B Crumb', which is why I added this variable.

+Having said that, some of the shorter words are more difficult to guess as there are fewer cues to rely on to get them right, but I think on balance it is fair to get fewer attempts for much shorter words.

 ![Nr-attempts](documentation/images/7_nr-attempts.PNG)